81Jeremiah/shipping-compliance-helper/README.md

 USAGE

- I will temporarily have this hosted at when I can get it to a permanent home I will update the link.
+ This will be temporarliy hosted at.
+When I can get it to a permanent home I will update the link.
 Please add companies, give comments and help build the data base.

 LICENSE